alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 Some like monitoring and alerting can be provided by external companies.
 Others like feature flags are basically techniques that should be used

-One of the great tools is [continuous deployment](https://pinchito.es/2012/continuous-deployment): it allows devs to deploy code to production with every change, many times per day.
+The most dear to my heart of these is [continuous deployment](https://pinchito.es/2012/continuous-deployment): it allows devs to deploy code to production with every change, many times per day.
 It definitely changes the relationship with code: it is seen as something dynamic that can be fluidly turned into something else.